Aikoyori/MinisculeWardenBuff/README.md

     - It is now immune to projectile damage
     - Reduced cooldown of Sonic Boom to 30 ticks instead of 40
     - It will now drop 30000 experience points instead of 5
     - Instead of dropping a single sculk catalyst, it also drops random loot table.
-It could be from village's chest to end city's chest, giving player more reasons to spawn Warden and get annihilated by it.
+It could be from some wool to end city's chest, giving player more reasons to spawn Warden and get annihilated by it.
+    - Warden now has a boss bar (it is now actual boss guys)

 - Modified Attribute Class
     - Max health attribute now caps at 4096

+Note that nothing has been changed about the spawn mechanics so you can pretty much just not summon it when you go in the Deep Dark if you're careful enough